sheetlaverma/Credit-Card-Financial-Dashboard/README.md

 # Credit Card Financial Dashboard

-This repository contains a credit card financial dashboard project built with SQL and Power BI.
-It is designed to provide weekly, real-time insight into customer behavior, transaction patterns, and overall card performance.
+Credit Card Financial Dashboard is a data analytics project built with SQL and Power BI.
+The goal is to turn raw credit card and customer data into a weekly dashboard that helps track performance, identify trends, and support reporting.

-## Project Summary
+## Overview

-The dashboard combines transaction and customer data to help identify trends, monitor performance, and support data-driven decisions.
-The focus is on turning raw financial data into clear reporting for business and analytical use.
+The project combines transaction data with customer data to build a financial view of card activity.
+It is intended for analysis, monitoring, and presentation rather than application development.

-## Tools Used
+## What’s Included

+- SQL logic for preparing the reporting dataset
-- SQL for data extraction, transformation, and preparation
+- CSV source files for credit card and customer data
-- Power BI for dashboard creation and visual analysis
+- PDF report exports for customer and transaction analysis
+- Dashboard-ready data for Power BI or similar BI tools

-## Repository Files
+## Repository Contents

-- `SQL Query - Financial Dashboard Data.sql` - SQL script used to prepare the dashboard dataset
+- `SQL Query - Financial Dashboard Data.sql` - SQL script used to prepare the dataset
-- `credit_card.csv` - credit card transaction data
+- `credit_card.csv` - core credit card transaction data
-- `customer.csv` - customer master data
+- `customer.csv` - core customer data
-- `cc_add.csv` - supporting credit card data
+- `cc_add.csv` - additional credit card records
-- `cust_add.csv` - supporting customer data
+- `cust_add.csv` - additional customer records
-- `Credit_Card_Transaction_Report.pdf` - transaction-level report output
+- `Credit_Card_Transaction_Report.pdf` - transaction-focused report output
-- `Credit_Card_Customer_Report.pdf` - customer-level report output
+- `Credit_Card_Customer_Report.pdf` - customer-focused report output

-## Dashboard Highlights
+## Key Dashboard Areas

-- Weekly credit card performance tracking
-- Transaction volume and spending pattern analysis
+- Spending and transaction trends
-- Customer segmentation and behavior review
+- Customer behavior and segmentation
+- Weekly performance monitoring
-- Reporting support for monitoring key metrics over time
+- Reporting support for business review

+## Suggested Workflow

+1. Review the SQL script to understand how the data is prepared for analysis.
+2. Load the CSV files into your database or BI environment.
+3. Use the prepared dataset to build visuals and performance summaries.
+4. Compare your outputs with the PDF reports included in the repository.

+## Project Notes

+This repository currently focuses on the data inputs and report artifacts behind the dashboard.
+If you want to extend it, useful additions would be the Power BI source file, dashboard screenshots, a data dictionary, or a short explanation of the metrics used.

+## Author

+Sheetla Verma